jbarish/Deadlock-Detection/README.md

 This program will figure out if there is a deadlock, given:
 	A Request Matrix
 	An Allocation Matrix
 	An Available Vector

+If there is a deadlock, it will try to resolve the deadlock using preemption.

 The program is run with the following command: